Skip to Content

 Makerguides.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to products on Amazon.com.
 As an Amazon Associate we earn from qualifying purchases.

 The sensor comes with a 2.5 m long cable that connects to a breakout board which controls the sensor and does all the processing of the signal.
-Note that only the sensor and the cable itself are waterproof, if you get water onto the breakout board, the sensor might stop working.
+Note that only the sensor and the cable itself are waterproof.
+Don’t immerse the breakout board itself in water!

 An ultrasonic distance sensor works by sending out ultrasound waves.
 These ultrasound waves get reflected back by an object and the ultrasonic sensor detects them.
 By timing how much time passed between sending and receiving the sound waves, you can calculate the distance between the sensor and an object.